-Bringing Node.js Modules to The Browser
+Using and Running Node.js Modules in The Browser

 Node.js has the largest repository of open source modules in the world, which solve many common and uncommon development problems.
-You can easily find a module for almost any functionality you are looking for, so you can concentrate on solving your specific requirments without reinventing the wheel and boost your productivity.
+You can easily find a module for almost any functionality you are looking for, so you can concentrate on solving your specific requirments, without re-inventing the wheel, and boost your productivity.

 Browsers don't have the require/export or the module import system which exists on Node.js platform; Browserify lets use the Node.js import system.

 Suppose you have written your application source code using require syntax to import a useful Node.js module.
 Now to be able to use your application in the browser with no error you need to use Browserify and run the following command: